-External interrupts are triggered by a high to low transition of the $\overline{\text{INT}}$ and the related interrupt request flag (EIF; bit 4 of the INTC0) will be set.
+External interrupts are triggered by a high to low transition of $\overline{\text{INT}}$ and the related interrupt request flag (EIF; bit 4 of INTC0) will be set.
 When the interrupt is enabled, the stack is not full and the external interrupt is active, a subroutine call to location 04H will occur.
 The interrupt request flag (EIF) and EMI bits will be cleared to disable other interrupts.

-The internal Timer/Event Counter 0 interrupt is initialized by setting the Timer/Event Counter 0 interrupt request flag (T0F; bit 5 of the INTC0), which is normally caused by a timer overflow.
-After the interrupt is enabled, and the stack is not full, and the T0F bit is set, a subroutine call to location 08H occurs.
-The related interrupt request flag (T0F) is reset, and the EMI bit is cleared to disable further mask-able interrupts.
+The internal timer/event counter interrupt is initialized by setting the timer/event counter interrupt request flag (TF; bit 5 of INTC0), caused by a timer overflow.
+When the interrupt is enabled, the stack is not full and the TF bit is set, a subroutine call to location 08H will occur.
+The related interrupt request flag (TF) will be reset and the EMI bit cleared to disable further interrupts.